Fairview Downs

 Tramway Road, the western boundary of Fairview, was shown as a proposed tramway on an 1865 map.
 It seems to have been of double width to accommodate a tramway to Cambridge and to have first been discussed by Kirikiriroa Road Board in 1872, though clearing and gravelling didn't start until 1891 and metalling was continuing in 1925.
 Hamilton Libraries say it was a crown grant and named c.
 1890 – 1900 by civic leaders, surveyors and citizens, because there was a tramway in the vicinity.

 Carrs Road was named in 1917 by the Carr family who owned it.
 Alderson Road was named between 1936 and 1940 by A.J.
 Thompson, the subdivider, after the Alderson family who originally owned the land.

 The area south of Powells Road was developed in 1962 by D.M.
 McKenzie.

 Fairview Street was named in 1967 by Alf Steel, the developer, who wanted a name that made the area sound more attractive.
 A developer bought the farm to the south in 1967.
-Fairview, to the north of Powells Road, was turned into housing between 1970 and 1974 by Peerless Homes Ltd., owned by Ernest (Alf) Steel.
+Fairview, to the north of Powells Road, was turned into housing between 1970 and 1974 by Peerless Homes Ltd.